hannescam/procalc/README.md

 # procalc
-a simple app for linux that can calculate with percentages
+a simple app for linux that can calculate percentages